Numeric data types

 use an 0o prefix for octal integers

 If code execution hits a snag, you'll get an error message along with the code snippet that the interpreter thinks caused the issue.
 In Python parlance, an exception has occurred.
 The exception has a name (SyntaxError in the above example) followed by the error message.
-See Exception handling chapter for more details.
+See the Exception handling chapter for more details.

 Other numeric types